Sheep 101 logo

 American Lamb Check-off

-Assessments must be remitted to the American Lamb Board, 23029 Network Place, Chicago, IL 60673-1230.
-They need to be sent with the LS-81 monthly remittance report.
+Assessments must be remitted monthly to the American Lamb Board, 23029 Network Place, Chicago, IL 60673-1230.
+They need to be sent with the remittance form.
 The lamb check-off funds the American Lamb Board, a 13-member board appointed by the U.S. Secretary of Agriculture, whose charge is to promote American lamb.

 <== SHEEP 201 INDEX